 The Department's quality assurance monitoring plan is a multifaceted strategy for assuring that the care provided to HealthChoice members is high quality, complies with regulatory requirements, and is rendered in an environment that stresses continuous quality improvement.
-Components of the Department's quality improvement strategy include: establishing quality assurance standards for MCOs; developing quality assurance monitoring methodologies; and developing, implementing and evaluating quality indicators, outcome measures, and data reporting activities, including:
+Components of the Department's quality improvement strategy include: establishing quality assurance standards for MCOs; developing quality assurance monitoring methodologies; and developing, implementing and evaluating quality indicators, outcome measures, and data reportingactivities, including:

-- Health Service Needs Information form completed by the participant at the time they select an MCO to assure that the MCO is alerted to immediate health needs, e.g., prenatal care service needs. - A complaint process administered by MDH staff. - A complaint process administered by University of Maryland Health Partners. - A systems performance review of each MCO's quality improvement processes and clinical care performed by an External Quality Review Organization (EQRO) selected by the Department.
-The audit assesses the structure, process, and outcome of each MCO's internal quality assurance program. - Annual collection, validation and evaluation of the Healthcare Effectiveness Data and Information Set (HEDIS), a set of standardized performance measures designed by the National Committee for Quality Assurance and audited by an independent entity. - Other performance measures developed and audited by MDH and validated by the EQRO. - An annual member satisfaction survey using the Consumer Assessment of Healthcare Providers and Systems (CAHPS), developed by NCQA for the Agency for Healthcare Research and Quality. - Monitoring of preventive health, access and quality of care outcome measures based on encounter data. - Development and implementation of an outreach plan. - A review of services to children to determine compliance with federally required EPSDT standards of care. - Production of a Consumer Report Card. - An Annual Technical Report that summarizes all Quality Activities audits that ensure appropriate record documentation.
-Our Quality Improvement staff may also request records or written responses if quality issues are raised in association with a member complaint, chart review, or referral from another source.
+- Health Service Needs Information form completed by the participant at the time they select an MCO to assure that the MCO is alerted to immediate health needs, e.g., prenatal care service needs; - A complaint process administered by MDH staff; - A complaint process administered by CareFirst BlueCross BlueShield Community Health Plan Maryland; - A systems performance review of each MCO's quality improvement processes and clinical care performed by an External Quality Review Organization (EQRO) selected by the Department.
+The audit assesses the structure, process, and outcome of each MCO's internal quality assurance program; - Annual collection, validation and evaluation of the Healthcare Effectiveness Data and Information Set (HEDIS), a set of standardized performance measures designed by the National Committee for Quality Assurance and audited by an independent entity; - Other performance measures developed and audited by MDH and validated by the EQRO; - An annual member satisfaction survey using the Consumer Assessment of Healthcare Providers and Systems (CAHPS), developed by NCQA for the Agency for Healthcare Research and Quality; - Monitoring of preventive health, access and quality of care outcome measures based on encounter data; - Development and implementation of an outreach plan. - A review of services to children to determine compliance with federally required EPSDT standards of care; - Production of a Consumer Report Card; and - An Annual Technical Report that summarizes all Quality Activities.

-In order to report these measures to MDH, University of Maryland Health Partners must perform chart audits throughout the year to collect clinical information on our Members.
-University of Maryland Health Partners truly appreciates the provider offices' cooperation when medical records are requested.
+In order to report these measures to MDH, CareFirst BlueCross BlueShield CommunityHealth Plan Maryland must perform chart audits throughout the year to collect clinical information on our Members.
+CareFirst BlueCross BlueShield Community Health Plan Maryland truly appreciates the provider offices' cooperation when medical records are requested.